Sharan-0-dot/Sharan-demo/README.md

 # Sharan-demo
-This is my first repository
+This is my first git repository
+Author - Sharan S